 Not only does your credit score affect your ability to get credit cards, loans, or obtain a mortgage, your score might impact whether you can get a mobile phone contract, a new current account, or a monthly car insurance policy.
 With this in mind, knowing how to improve your credit score couldn't be more important.

-• Information obtained from your credit report.
+Information obtained from your credit report.

-• The details on your credit application.
+The details on your credit application.

-• Any data that they already have about you if you're a previous customer of theirs.
+Any data that they already have about you if you're a previous customer of theirs.

 A good credit score will show lenders that you represent a low risk.
 This means that when you apply for credit, you've got a better chance of being approved for new cards and loans as they can judge from your previous personal finance behaviour that you're very likely to pay back the money you're borrowing.
 A high credit score suggests that you can manage credit sensibly and will pay on time.

-Credit reference agencies also work out their own version of your credit score.
-There are three primary credit reference agencies in the UK - Equifax, Experian and TransUnion and all are authorised and regulated by the Financial Conduct Authority.
+There are three primary CRAs in the UK – Equifax, Experian and TransUnion.
+All are authorised and regulated by the Financial Conduct Authority.
 Each uses its own system to determine your credit rating, so your credit score will differ depending on which credit reference agency your prospective lender chooses.
 Also, all three credit reference agencies have their own criteria of what a good credit score is.

 All of the CRAs hold a range of data about every individual, including:

-• Whether they're on the electoral roll.
+Whether they're on the electoral roll.

-• Any IVAs (individual voluntary arrangements) they have.
+Any IVAs (individual voluntary arrangements) they have.

-• Whether they have ever been bankrupt or subject to any other type of court order that indicates a history of financial problems.
+Whether they have ever been bankrupt or subject to any other type of court order that indicates a history of financial problems.

+As well as all this, the CRAs hold information about all your account behaviour on all your credit cards, store cards, mortgages, loans, energy bills, bank accounts and even mobile phone contracts dating back six years.
 Full data is shared with the CRAs by some lenders.
-This will incorporate information about how your account is generally operated, including any missed payment you've had and even the amount of money you're spending on credit card payments - whether you're repaying in full or only making the minimum payment.
+This will incorporate information about how your account is generally operated, including any missed payment you've had and even the amount of money you're spending on credit card payments – whether you're repaying in full or only making the minimum payment.

 With this in mind, it makes sense to check your credit report regularly to see how your credit rating is shaping up.
 Equifax, TransUnion and Experian credit reports can all be reviewed by individuals as well as by lenders.